HouzuoGuo/laitos/doc/Toolbox feature: reading Emails.md

 ## Introduction
 Via any of enabled laitos daemons, you may list and read Emails via IMAP protocol.

-laitos enforces secure communication with your Email accounts via TLS.
+laitos uses IMAP to communicate with your Email accounts, and it enforces usage of secure communication via TLS.

 ## Configuration
 Under JSON object `Features`, construct a JSON object called `IMAPAccounts` that has an object `Accounts`.